 Today, most health and nutrition professionals remain in the dark.

-FUN FACT: most “vitamin E” studies only used alpha-tocopherol, and most of those used the synthetic version.
+FUN FACT: most “vitamin E” studies only used alpha-tocopherol and most of those used the synthetic version.
 In the case of alpha-tocopherol, natural sourced IS NOT the same as synthetic versions derived from petroleum.
-Consensus is, that’s why early vitamin E studies were unimpressive or failed.
+The consensus is, that’s why early vitamin E studies were unimpressive or failed.

 As stated above, tocotrienols make up one half of the vitamin E family.
 They aren’t commonly found in nature like their tocopherol siblings but when they are, they’re present in lower amounts.

 Tocotrienols are found in palm, rice bran, barley, and wheat germ oils.
 Another popular source for tocotrienols is the achiote tree (Bixa orellana), also known as annatto.
-Using annatto extracts, supplements can be formulated to safely provide an amount of tocotrienols that experts and research has shown to have beneficial effects on health.
+Using annatto extracts, supplements can be formulated to safely provide a number of tocotrienols that experts and research have shown to have beneficial effects on health.

 Seeds of the annatto tree